carpentries-incubator/fair-bio-practice/_episodes/13-data-repositories.md

 An interesting take can be found at Peter Murray-Rust's blog post [Criteria for succesful repositories](https://blogs.ch.cam.ac.uk/pmr/2011/08/19/criteria-for-successful-repositories/).

-> ## Challenge 5, Wrap up discussion (3 minutes OPTIONAL).
+> ## Exercise 5: Wrap up discussion (7 min - OPTIONAL).
 > Discuss the following questions:
-> - Why is choosing a domain specific repositories over zenodo more FAIR?
+> * Why is choosing a domain specific repositories over zenodo more FAIR?
-> - How can selecting a repository for your data as soon as you do an experiment (or even before!) can benefit you research and help your data become FAIR?
+> * How can selecting a repository for your data as soon as you do an experiment (or even before!) benefit your research and help your data become FAIR?
-> - What's your favourite research data repository?
+> * What is your favourite research data repository?
 Why?
 >
 {: .challenge}